Gina Wang, Senior Director and Distinguished Scientist

 Nicole Richie, Global Head of Health Equity and Population Science

 Nicole: Absolutely, and it’s so important to highlight that it’s a global issue.
 We need to be focused on helping to resolve inequities in breast cancer care that we know exist around the world.4 My work focuses on improving inclusion and access to our clinical trials to ensure that certain patient populations aren’t left behind.
 This involves creating new foundations for reaching patients, supporting better patient representation, and helping to improve healthcare ecosystems.
-But how do we build clinical studies that are as diverse as the breast cancer patients we see?
+But how do we build clinical studies that are as diverse as people with breast cancer are?

-Nicole: We’re also building support systems in our studies that aim to be as diverse as the patients we enrol.
-This could involve providing upfront stipends to patients to cover travel costs, to ensuring that we have patient liaison representatives who belong to the same community as them.
-And let’s not forget, many breast cancer patients are also mothers as well – how do they continue to care for their children when they're participating in a clinical trial?
+Nicole: We’re also building support systems in our studies that aim to be as diverse as the people we enrol.
+This could involve providing upfront stipends to cover travel costs, to ensuring that we have patient liaison representatives who belong to the same community as them.
+And let’s not forget, many people with breast cancer are also parents as well – how do they continue to care for their children when they're participating in a clinical trial?
 So, we also offer childcare reimbursement in our aim to be as inclusive as possible.

-Gina: And this comes back to our patient centric focus, our culture that fosters innovation and our focus on research to find better, more tailored therapies for all patients.
-Let’s continue to shine a light on some of the disparities and unmet needs that exist for patients with breast cancer.
-It’s a tremendous privilege to be working with you all on this – we know that this is not easy but through incremental steps, passion and persistence we will see in breakthroughs that breast cancer patients are waiting for.
+Gina: And this comes back to our patient centric focus, our culture that fosters innovation and our focus on research to find better, more tailored therapies.
+Let’s continue to shine a light on some of the disparities and unmet needs that exist for people with breast cancer.
+It’s a tremendous privilege to be working with you all on this – we know that this is not easy but through incremental steps, passion and persistence we will see in breakthroughs that people with breast cancer are waiting for.

 Breast Cancer Network Australia.
 Types of breast cancer.
 [Internet; cited October 2021].
 Available from: